 Global objective.
 Transnational terrestrial habitats and biodiversity is increasingly under threat, mainly due to human activities.
 Declining biodiversity and climate change effects are mutually reinforcing each other.

 EUSAIR objective.
 Therefore, the objective of this Topic is to address threats to terrestrial biodiversity and contribute to the aim of EU Biodiversity Strategy, so that Europe's biodiversity will be on the path to recovery by 2030 for the benefit of people, the planet, the climate and economy, in line with the 2030 Agenda for Sustainable Development and with the objectives of the Paris Agreement on Climate Change.
-In the context of the Adriatic-Ionian region the aim is to protect and enhance natural terrestrial habitats and ecosystems with particular attention to the ecological connectivity of blue and green corridors/infrastructure.
+In the context of the Adriatic-Ionian Region the aim is to protect and enhance natural terrestrial habitats and ecosystems with particular attention to the ecological connectivity of blue and green corridors/infrastructure.

 Flagship.
 Pillar 3 approved the flagships “PET HAB ECO – Protection and enhancement of natural terrestrial habitats and ecosystems”.
 The flagship’s overall objective is to improve the resilience of large carnivore populations at transnational level in the face of environmental threats and risks.
 The activities to be undertaken are primarily related to conservation and restoration of large carnivore populations, public awareness activities to bring these unique species to the public’s attention, and restoration of ecosystems in which they play a key role.
 The flagship aims at strengthening the protection and enhancement of natural karstic terrestrial habitats and ecosystems, with particular attention to ecological connectivity of the blue and green corridors/infrastructure.
-Connecting the Adriatic-Ionian region’s protected areas (including Natura 2000 areas and other networks) with tourism, in order to strengthen the region through joint management.
+Connecting the Adriatic-Ionian Region’s protected areas (including Natura 2000 areas and other networks) with tourism, in order to strengthen the region through joint management.
 Pillar 3 also works on interpillar projects, which have evolved from flagships and have been developed based on the Pillar 3 matrix.
 This matrix is not just a theoretical tool; it is being used in actual process, ensuring the efficiency and focus of Pillar 3 approaches.

 Specific objectives of the Topic